What the heck is reverse ETL?

 The three processes that comprise ETL happen in the “pulling” half of the data lifecycle.
 ETL accomplishes the task of gathering data from disparate sources, organizing it into a cohesive structure, and delivering it into a central repository for storage and analysis.
 Once the ETL process is complete and data is housed in the data warehouse, the data is useful in a number of ways.
 For example, data scientists and analysts can analyze historical data to predict future trends, or produce dashboards for internal teams using BI tools like Looker and Tableau.

 Data stored in a data warehouse has limited utility to semi- and non-technical stakeholders like marketing and product teams, however.
 For these teams to take action, data must be pushed to the “the last mile” of the data stack––that is, delivered to systems like engagement platforms and analytics tools where business stakeholders can put it to use.
-This is the gap in the data lifecycle that reverse ETL tools fill.
+This is the step in the data lifecycle that Reverse ETL tools are built to fill.

 What is Reverse ETL?

-By acting as a bridge that takes data from the data warehouse to the tools where business teams can put that data to use, a reverse-ETL tool can unlock a variety of use cases and create efficiencies for both business and data teams.
-Let’s explore some of those here.
+By acting as a bridge that takes data from the data warehouse to the tools where business teams can put that data to use, reverse-ETL solutions can unlock a variety of use cases and create efficiencies for both business and data teams.

 Activation of data in the data warehouse